 America has some stunning scenery to enjoy, but just because it’s pretty, don’t assume that it will be as harmonious and forgiving as it looks.
 Instead, do your research before you arrive, to see what sort of overnight temperatures you can expect throughout the duration of your stay.
 You’ll most likely need a 35-degree sleeping bag as an absolute minimum, but we’d recommend opting for a warmer version if you’re able or else packing a few additional blankets for layering.
 Both synthetic and down options can be equally good, so look at the individual product reviews when deciding which bag is best.

 We understand that when you go camping, clothing is probably the last thing on your mind, but your attire is more than just a fashion statement.
-An important component in ensuring your comfort and continued good health when you go off the grid to explore America’s wilds, there are certain essentials that you’ll need and it’s a good idea to choose reliable providers such as engelbert strauss.
-This is a company that specializes in workwear, many features of which overlap with the kind of sturdy kit you’ll need when walking – they cite durability, abrasion protection, tear resistance, elasticity, breathability and comfort as the key technical qualities of their gear.
 You’ll probably want to include everything from a moisture-wicking base layer to suitable boots or shoes on your list, but one particularly important piece at this time of year is rainwear.
-There is an extensive range of windproof, water-repellent jackets to pick from with engelbert strauss.
-Their softshell options are an especially good choice, as they provide both external protection and internal warmth, while also being long-lasting, tough, and robust.
+You should consider a range of windproof, water-repellent jackets to pick and some softshell options, as they provide both external protection and internal warmth, while also being long-lasting, tough, and robust.

 Last but not least, don’t forget to take along navigational tools such as compasses, maps, an altimeter, and a GPS.
 Not only is it important to know where you are, but it’s a good idea to let other people know where you’ve gotten to as well, especially if you’re not overly experienced.
 This will allow you to make the most of the beautiful scenery around you without losing your way and should ensure that you stay safe for the duration of your trip.